KryvavyiPotii/drone-network-proto/README.md

 # drone-network

-A trait that aims to model a network of drones.
+A crate that aims to model a UAV networks and the impact of electronic warfare and malware on them.

-## Render legend
+## Render image legend

-* Green zone - command center.
+* Green circle - command center transmission area.
-* Yellow zone - destination position.
+* Yellow circle - destination point.
-* Red zone - GPS signal suppression.
+* Red circle - GPS electronic warfare device transmission area.
-  On contact a drone loses its global position and moves in the same horizontal direction in which he moved before the contact.
+  On contact a drone loses its global position and moves in the same horizontal direction in which it moved before the contact.
-* Blue zone - control signal suppression.
+* Blue circle - transmission area of electronic warfare device that suppresses control signal.
-  On contact a drone is disconnected from the swarm.

 ## Usage